matheuscfernandes/ES128/Syllabus.md

 * All homework assignments will be given/announced on Wednesday and are due on the following Wednesday (one week - unless other instructions are provided).

-* All homework will be posted and submitted through Canvas.
+* All homework will be submitted through Gradescope.

 * Homework will consist of a combination of Paper, Matlab and Abaqus problems